dynatrace-oss/fluent-plugin-dynatrace/README.md

 - `required`

 This is the [Dynatrace API token](https://www.dynatrace.com/support/help/dynatrace-api/basics/dynatrace-api-authentication/) which will be used to authenticate log ingest requests.
-It should be assigned only the `Log import` permission.
+It should be assigned only the `logs.ingest` (Ingest Logs) scope.

 ### `ssl_verify_none`